Diversity, Equity & Inclusion

 This year follows a tumultuous period where racial justice calls reminded us to take stock of where systemic racism persists, and hold ourselves accountable to our value of Social Justice and Advocacy.
 I am grateful to be part of a school that prioritizes a commitment to education and cultural awareness, DEI and anti-racism, and creates an inclusive environment where we are all invited and encouraged to grow in our understanding of justice—and joy; it is why we delve into the complexity of learning about each other.

-The Office of Multicultural Education invites you to take some time to check out the resources below.
+The Office of Multicultural Education invites you to take some time to check out these resources:

 In the past three years, ten faculty members have attended the Diversity Directions Independent School Seminar.
 The week-long seminar is designed to help schools develop a common language and strategic methods to examine and address the personal, interpersonal, and institutional factors that can advance or impede a school’s inclusion initiative.
 For students, we boast a global education program, including formal exchange partnerships with schools in Germany and China, and with the Navajo Preparatory School in Arizona.